Configuring Advanced Settings for a WLAN SSID Profile

 In a non-WMM Wi-Fi Multimedia.
 WMM is also known as WME.
 It refers to a Wi-Fi Alliance interoperability certification, based on the IEEE 802.11e standard.
 It provides basic QoS features to IEEE 802.11 networks.
 WMM prioritizes traffic according to four ACs: voice (AC_VO), video (AC_VI), best effort (AC_BE), and background (AC_BK). or hybrid environment, where some clients are not WMM-capable, you can allocate higher values for share and to allocate a higher bandwidth to clients transmitting best effort and voice traffic.

-Turn on the toggle switch to enable TSPEC Traffic Specification.
+Turn on the toggle switch to set if you want the TSPEC Traffic Specification.
 TSPEC allows an 802.11e client or a QoS-capable wireless client to signal its traffic requirements to the AP. for the wireless network.
 The term TSPEC is used in wireless networks supporting the IEEE Institute of Electrical and Electronics Engineers.
 802.11e 802.11e is an enhancement to the 802.11a and 802.11b specifications that enhances the 802.11 Media Access Control layer with a coordinated Time Division Multiple Access (TDMA) construct.
 It adds error-correcting mechanisms for delay-sensitive applications such as voice and video.
 The 802.11e specification provides seamless interoperability between business, home, and public environments such as airports and hotels, and offers all subscribers high-speed Internet access with full-motion video, high-fidelity audio, and VoIP.
 Quality of Service standard.
 It defines a series of parameters, characteristics and Quality of Service expectations of a traffic flow.

 Enter the bandwidth for the TSPEC.